PNG Hekari FC

-PNG Hekari, formerly known as POM Souths, Souths United, PRK Souths United, Hekari Souths United, and Hekari United is a professional soccer club formed in 2006, based in Port Moresby, Papua New Guinea.
+PNG Hekari, formerly known as POM Souths, Souths United, PRK Souths United, Hekari Souths United, and Hekari United, is a professional soccer club formed in 2003, based in Port Moresby, Papua New Guinea.
+The club plays at the PNG Football Stadium.

 The club holds the record for most titles in the Papua New Guinea National Soccer League, having won nine titles, including eight consecutive titles from 2006 to 2014.
 They are also one of the two clubs from outside Australia and New Zealand to have won the OFC Champions League, and therefore to have represented Oceania at the FIFA Club World Cup, having achieved both in 2010.

-After chairman John Kapi Natto spearheaded a split from the National Soccer League in 2017, the club competed for two seasons in the Papua New Guinea National Premier League, winning the inaugural edition.
+After chairman John Kapi-Natto spearheaded a split from the National Soccer League in 2017, the club competed for two seasons in the Papua New Guinea National Premier League, winning the inaugural edition.
 The club returned to the National Soccer League for the 2019 season, finishing second.
+The club also participates in the OFC Professional League, starting from 2026.

 History

 Foundation and early years

 The club was first founded in 2003 and entered the Port Moresby First Division, the second level of football in the country's capital.
 The side finished top of the regular season table, but were beaten to promotion by Sunset FC, who defeated them 3–1 on penalties.
 The following year, the side went on to win the league, defeating Bavaroko 3–1 in the Grand Final.
 After their promotion, the club competed in the 2005 Port Moresby Premier League alongside nine other teams.
 The side finished third in the table and third in the knockout stage, narrowly missing out on the final after a defeat to PS Rutz on 11 September 2005.